-In a Complaint dated October 7, 2015, CTP requested "that an order assessing a civil money penalty against Respondent in the amount of \$500 be entered. . . ."
-Administrative Record (AR) 1, at 5.
-As proof of service, CTP provided a UPS "Proof of Delivery" notice sent on 10/08/2015 at 12:50 p.m. to "Dear Customer."
-The notice shows that a shipment identified only by the UPS tracking number was delivered on 10/08/2015 at 9:44 a.m. to Tampa, FL, signed for by "Mohammad," and left at the front desk.
+In a Complaint dated October 7, 2015, CTP requested "that an order assessing a civil money penalty against Respondent in the amount of \$250 be entered. . . ."
+Administrative Record (AR) 1, at 4.
+As proof of service, CTP provided a UPS "Proof of Delivery" notice sent on 10/08/2015 at 12:51 p.m. to "Dear Customer."
+The notice shows that a shipment identified only by the UPS tracking number was delivered on 10/08/2015 at 9:35 a.m. to Cocoa, FL, signed for by "ELDRIDGE," and left at "Receiver."
 AR 2.

-In a February 3, 2016 Procedural Order, the ALJ stated that this notice "does not set forth all the information required to demonstrate proof of service of the complaint," citing 21 C.F.R. § 17.7.
+In a January 27, 2016 Procedural Order, the ALJ stated that this notice "does not set forth all the necessary identifying information required by 21 C.F.R.
+Part 17 to demonstrate proof of service of the complaint."
 AR 3.
-The ALJ also stated: "Aside from the prayer for relief in the complaint, no application to the administrative law judge has been made requesting relief (21 C.F.R. § 17.32).
-CTP may file a motion for default if it believes Respondent is in default."
+The ALJ also stated, "[N]o application to the administrative law judge has been made requesting relief (21 C.FR. § 17.32).
+If CTP believes that a default judgment is warranted against a properly served Respondent, it may file an appropriate motion."
 Id.
 Finally, the ALJ stated that, "[u]ntil 21 C.F.R.
-Part 17 is complied with in its entirety, this matter will not proceed."
+Part 17 is complied with in its entirety regarding the procedural issues raised in this order, this matter will not proceed."
 Id.

-On March 9, 2016, the ALJ issued an Order to Show Cause incorporating the Procedural Order by reference and stating that no response to the Procedural Order had been received.
-The Order to Show Cause imposed a deadline for compliance and "described more fully . . . the Complainant's responsibilities to the Court."
+On March 9, 2016, the ALJ issued an order to show cause incorporating the Procedural Order by reference.3 The order to show cause imposed a deadline for compliance and "described more fully . . . the Complainant's responsibilities to the Court."
 AR 5, at 1.
-The Order to Show Cause stated in part: